Joe-Spencer/fusion-code/readme.md

 ### Spiral:
 Creates a custom UI element that lets you adjust a parametric spiral staircase model in real time.
-This model is basic, only showing the treads but it can be used as the basis for a complete 3D model.
+This model is basic but it can be used as the basis for a complete 3D model.

 ### ParameterMaker:
 Creates a preset list of parameters to use as a starting point for experimenting with parametric modeling techniques.
-This shows how passing in a string can create a function and how a while loop can be used to create a collection of parameters.
+This shows how passing in a string can create a function and how a loop can be used to create a collection of parameters.

 ### TemplateMaker:
-Automates DXF import for standard luan templates by assuming all outlines and holes are on layer "0", that all scribed lines are on layer "scribe" and that luan is always 0.2 inches thick.
+Automates DXF import for standard luan templates by assuming all outlines and holes are on layer "0", that all scribed lines are on layer "scribe" and that the luan is always 0.2 inches thick.

 ### TemplateMaker+CAM:
-Works like TemplateMaker but also automates DXF import AND G-Code output for luan templates.
+Works like TemplateMaker but also automates G-Code output.

 ### Triangulator:
 Generates a series of triangles from a CSV file.
 This is useful for measuring a compound radius.